Back to Blog

 Permanent Buydowns (Points)

 A permanent buydown is when you pay "discount points" at closing to reduce your rate for the entire 30-year term.
-One point equals 1% of the loan amount, and typically buys down the rate by 0.125-0.25%.
+According to Fannie Mae and Freddie Mac guidelines, one point equals 1% of the loan amount, and typically buys down the rate by 0.125-0.25%.
 This is the traditional "paying points" approach.
-The break-even is usually 4-6 years — if you keep the loan that long, you come out ahead.
+The break-even is usually 4-6 years - if you keep the loan that long, you come out ahead.

 The 2-1 Buydown in Detail

 The 2-1 buydown is by far the most popular option I'm working with right now.
-Let me show you exactly how it works with real numbers.
+Let me show you exactly how it works.

-That's over $9,000 in savings during the first two years.
-Your payment starts at $2,027 instead of $2,528 — that's $501 less per month in year one.
-That extra breathing room can make a real difference, especially when you're dealing with the upfront costs of buying a home (furniture, repairs, moving expenses, all the stuff that adds up fast).
+That reduced payment in the first two years adds up to thousands in savings.
+The lower payment in year one gives you extra breathing room when you're dealing with the upfront costs of buying a home (furniture, repairs, moving expenses, all the stuff that adds up fast).

 Who Pays for the Buydown?

-Here's the part that surprises a lot of buyers: you usually don't pay for it yourself.
-The cost of a 2-1 buydown on a $400,000 loan is typically around $9,000-$10,000 (roughly the total savings amount).
+You usually don't pay for it yourself. you usually don't pay for it yourself.
+The cost of a 2-1 buydown is typically about 2-2.5% of the loan amount (roughly the total savings amount).
 That money can come from:

-• Builder incentives: New construction builders are big fans of buydowns.
+New construction builders are big fans of buydowns.
 Instead of dropping the price (which hurts comparable sales for the rest of the development), they fund a buydown.
+If you're buying new construction, always ask about builder-funded buydowns before you negotiate anything else.
+I've seen builders offer 2-1 buydowns as a standard incentive to move inventory.

-• Lender credits: Some lenders offer credits that can fund all or part of a buydown.
+Some lenders offer credits that can fund all or part of a buydown.
+This is less common but worth exploring, especially when combined with other concessions.

-• The buyer: Yes, you can pay for your own buydown.
+Yes, you can pay for your own buydown.
 But in a market where sellers are offering concessions, why would you?
+Use seller or builder money first.

 Why Sellers Prefer Buydowns Over Price Reductions